 Worried?
 Don’t be.
-We’re going to make this simple, painless, and worry free.
+We’re going to make this simple, painless, and worry-free.
 You’ll come out of it wiser, and capable of taking better pictures.

 All lenses have a focal length, which is a number measured in millimetres.

-Here are a couple of shots taken from the same place to demonstrate what changing focal lengths can do.
+Here are a couple of shots taken from the same place, to demonstrate what changing focal lengths can do.

-So far so good!
+So far, so good!

-If you’re using a point and shoot, all this stuff will likely be referred to as the “optical zoom”.
-This is a simple way of informing you of the difference between the most zoomed in and most zoomed out image you can take.
+If you’re using a point and shoot, all this stuff will likely be referred to as the “optical zoom.”
+This is a simple way of informing you of the difference between the most zoomed-in and most zoomed-out image you can take.

 This stuff is all easy eh?
 I knew you’d be following along.

-Now let’s get on to the meat of the subject – how focal length can affect your photo’s composition.
+Now let’s get on to the meat of the subject: how focal length can affect your photo’s composition.

 - You can move physically closer to the subject

 You might think that these options would give similar results… and you’d be entirely wrong.
 Sorry.

-Let’s take a look at these two pictures of a coke bottle, where the bottle fills up roughly the same amount of space in both compositions.
+Let’s take a look at these two pictures of a Coke bottle, where the bottle fills up roughly the same amount of space in both compositions.

-We can take this to the extreme with an ultra-wide angle lens, shooting the same coke bottle at 17mm.
+We can take this to the extreme with an ultra-wide-angle lens, shooting the same Coke bottle at 17mm.

-Suddenly there’s a whole road visible between the coke bottle and the background vegetation, and the town in the background is a distant afterthought.
+Suddenly there’s a whole road visible between the bottle and the background vegetation, and the town in the background is a distant afterthought.

 One great use, particularly with wide angles, is to isolate subjects from other parts of the scene.
-Take the flower below – shot at 17mm, the flower appears much more isolated from the rest of the scene than it would be had I shot it from further away and just lazily zoomed in.
+Take the flower below.
+Shot at 17mm, the flower appears much more isolated from the rest of the scene than it would be had I shot it from further away and just lazily zoomed in.

 Take the dog in the first image of this post.
-The wide angle version (below) in my mind is a bit cluttered.
+The wide-angle version (below) is quite cluttered.
 Even if the dog does appear to be about to eat both a palm tree and a person.